gagle/yafv/README.md

 process.env.FLICKR_API_SECRET
 ```

 For each environment there is a dotenv file.
-These settings are transferredto the React app by the `DefinePlugin` Webpack plugin.
+These settings are transferred to the React app by the `DefinePlugin` Webpack plugin.

-Another alternative is to create a regular JavaScript file exporting an object to allow a more sofisticated configuration and using the `NormalModuleReplacementPlugin` Webpack plugin to replace the file depending on the environment.
-Then this file can be imported when needed instead of having a global variable like `process.env`.
+Another alternative is to create a regular JavaScript file exporting an object to allow a more sofisticated configuration and using the `NormalModuleReplacementPlugin` Webpack plugin to replace the file depending on the environment during build time.
+Then this file can be imported when needed by the components instead of having a global variable like `process.env`.

 ```javascript
 export default {